paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/bug-report.md

 Check the following boxes:

 - [ ] This is not a usage question, this is a bug report
-- [ ] I am committed to fixing this bug myself, I just need some help
 - [ ] This bug can be reproduced with the script I provide below
 - [ ] This bug can be reproduced in the latest release of the `paper_trail` gem